Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning: Conclusion

 \section{Conclusion}

 In this paper, we propose Image-Adaptive Prompt Learning (IAPL), a novel strategy for generalizable AI-generated image detection.
 Unlike prior fine-tuning approaches that rely on fixed parameters and struggle with unseen forgeries, IAPL dynamically adapts prompts to each input image via a Conditional Information Learner and Test-Time Token Tuning.
-The former captures both forgery-specific and image-specific cues, while the latter optimizes adaptive tokens during inference by enforcing consistency across augmented views, ensuring alignment with the characteristics of each image.
-Extensive experiments demonstrate that IAPL achieves superior robustness and SOTA performance.
+The former captures both forgery-specific and general cues, while the latter optimizes adaptive tokens during inference by enforcing consistency across augmented views, ensuring alignment with the characteristics of each image.
+Extensive experiments demonstrate its well performance.

-\textbf{Limitation.} Although our method achieves satisfactory mAcc on both the UniversalFakeDetect and GenImage datasets, its performance on certain generation methods still leaves room for improvement.